 However, when selling your car, diesels are sold more than petrol cars, so you'll also be able to get rid of it faster.

-If you'd like to read similar articles to How To Decide Between A Diesel And A Petrol Car, we recommend you browse around our Cars category.
+If you want to read similar articles to How To Decide Between A Diesel And A Petrol Car, we recommend you visit our Cars category.